ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 Unfortunately, this post cannot be an introduction to reverse engineering as a whole.
 Reverse engineering is an extremely broad topic with many areas to cover, including

 * assembly language and the AArch64 instruction set.
 The official documentation for the AArch64 instruction set can be found [here](https://developer.arm.com/documentation/102374/0101).
 * operating systems.
 It is extremely useful to have a general idea of how operating systems work and are designed, but, as I will show here, a detailed knowledge of macOS internals is not specifically required.
-I have gotten away with consulting the [official IOKit documentation](https://developer.apple.com/documentation/iokit) when needed, figuring things out as I go along.
+I have gotten away with consulting the [official IOKit documentation](https://developer.apple.com/documentation/iokit) only when needed, figuring things out as I go along.
 * educated guesswork. _Lots_ of guesswork.
 Having a vague idea about how other systems work and are designed helps when reverse engineering an unknown system.
 There are many common patterns (e.g. ring buffers, doorbell registers, firmware loading) that occur throughout different systems, and having this knowledge available to hand makes guessing much faster and more efficient.

 # Initial reconnaissance